leesheedy/Movies/README.md

-# PolyMovies Desktop
+# MittaMedia Streaming

-PolyMovies Desktop is a hybrid Electron app that bundles the Vega provider ecosystem with a local Express API and a Chromium front-end.
+MittaMedia Desktop is a hybrid Electron app that bundles the Vega provider ecosystem with a local Express API and a Chromium front-end.
 It delivers a self-contained streaming content explorer for Windows without requiring a system-wide Node.js install.

 ## What this app includes